adamwatters/blue-apron-challenge/README.md

 * With more time I would have written tests.
 This project was a good learning exercise for me - normally given this task I would have reached for a framework.
 Without a framework, I was exploring and designing as I went along.

-## Instructions

-Using the HTML, CSS, and mocked API that has been provided for you, your job is to write javascript that drives the view layer of a Blue Apron menu page according to the spec below.

 ## Setup: